Prudential Tower: Prudential Center

 The Prudential Center, situated on 23 acre, is in the Back Bay neighborhood at 800 Boylston Street and houses the 620000 sqft Prudential Center shopping mall in the base.
 Known to locals as "the Pru," it is bordered by Belvidere, Dalton, Boylston, and Exeter streets overlooking Huntington Avenue.
 Before the Prudential development, the site was a switch yard for the Boston and Albany Railroad.
 By 1965, a part of the negotiations for the Massachusetts Turnpike extension included the construction of the roadway below parts of the Prudential complex.
 The Prudential still has its own (eastbound only) exit from the turnpike for this reason.

 The new skyscraper at 111 Huntington Avenue was completed in 2002, directly across the street from The Colonnade Hotel, at 120 Huntington Avenue.
 The third tower of the Prudential Center, 101 Huntington Avenue, is, at a mere 25 stories, overshadowed by the other two.

 The Hynes Convention Center is connected to the complex, as well as the existing Sheraton Hotel Boston at Copley Place, which combined was considered the first mixed-use development in New England and awarded the Urban Land Institute's Best Mixed Use Development Award in 2006.
 By the fall of 2007, another major development was completed along Boylston Street at the Prudential Center complex: the Mandarin Oriental, Boston hotel.
 In 2016, 888 Boylston Street, a 17-story LEED Platinum-certified office building, completed the last site of the Prudential Center complex.

 The complex has direct indoor connections to two MBTA stops, Prudential and Back Bay.
 Prudential is on the Huntington Avenue side of the building directly outside the Colonnade Hotel and is the first station on the Green Line E branch after its split from the main line at Copley Square.
-Back Bay is a stop on the Orange Line and is accessible to the complex via the Copley Place mall, to which it is attached by a walkway over Huntington Avenue.
-Back Bay is also served by Amtrak, including the Acela high-speed train.
+Back Bay is a stop on the Orange Line and is connected to the Pru complex via a pedestrian tunnel to the Copley Place mall, which in turn is attached by an elevated walkway over Huntington Avenue.
+Back Bay station is also served by Amtrak, including the Acela high-speed train.

 The Prudential Center serves as one of three starting locales for the Boston Duck Tours, a popular tourist attraction in the city.

-In November 2016, a 45000 sqft Eataly location was opened, replacing the existing food court.
+In November 2016, a 45000 sqft Eataly restaurant and food store was opened, replacing the existing food court.